Thermal Tensor Network Simulations of Lattice Fermions with Fixed Filling: Adaptively controlling particle number under GCE

+It is worth noting that $C_N$ differs from the constant-chemical-potential specific heat $C_\mu = (\partial (E - \mu\langle N\rangle)/\partial T)_\mu$ that is more commonly computed in previous fixed-$\mu$ grand-canonical algorithms~\cite{Chen2018PRXExponential, Li2023PRLTangent}.
 Both $C_\mu$ and $C_N$ can be evaluated in tangent space, and the physical meanings of them are energy fluctuations with corrections due to particle number fluctuations, as detailed in Appendix~\ref{Appendix:SpecificHeat}.
 With the tangent-space formula, we obtain the relationship

 where $\chi_{\rm c} = \left(\partial n/\partial \mu\right)_T$ is the charge susceptibility, $N_{\rm s}$ denotes the number of sites, and $\mu(\beta)$ represents the imaginary-time-dependent chemical potential in Eq.~\eqref{Eq:TimeDependentMu} that maintains a constant particle number during cooling.